Table of Contents

 Overriding the default table loading behavior

-From DataMiner 9.5.1 onwards, by default, DataMiner only loads those columns of a dynamic table that are needed to display the table connections and any information those shapes have to contain.
+By default, DataMiner only loads those columns of a dynamic table that are needed to display the table connections and any information those shapes have to contain.

 However, in some cases it can be useful to have the entire table retrieved, for example because variable values have to be displayed on the dynamically positioned shapes.
-In such a case, you can override the default retrieval method by adding the “ForceFullTable” option to the template shape.
+In such a case, you can override the default retrieval method by adding the ForceFullTable option to the template shape.
 Note, however, that using this option will have a negative impact on overall performance.

 Shape data field Value